-- (a) When considering the suspension or revocation of a license or certificate on the ground that the holder of the license or certificate has been convicted of a crime, the Committee shall consider whether the licensee or certificate holder made a showing of rehabilitation-and is fit for a license, if the licensee or certificate holder completed the criminal sentence at issue without a violation of parole or probation.
-In making this determination, the Committee shall consider the following criteria: - (1) The nature and gravity of the crime(s). - (2) The length(s) of the applicable parole or probation period(s). - (3) The extent to which the applicable parole or probation period was shortened or lengthened, and the reason(s) the period was modified. - (4) The terms or conditions of parole or probation and the extent to which they bear on the licensee's or certificate holder's rehabilitation. - (5) The extent to which the terms or conditions of parole or probation were modified, and the reason(s) for the modification. - (b) If subdivision (a) is inapplicable, If the licensee or certificate holder has not completed the criminal sentence at issue without a violation of parole or probation, extended the Committee determines that the licensee or certificate holder did not make the showing of rehabilitation based on the criteria in subdivision (a), the suspension or revocation is based on a disciplinary action as described in Section 141 of the Code, or the suspension or revocation is based on unprofessional conduct as defined in section 3662 of the Code, the Committee shall apply the following criteria in evaluating the licensee's or certificate holder's rehabilitation: The Committee shall find that the licensee or certificate holder made a showing of rehabilitation if, after considering the following criteria, the Committee finds that the licensee or certificate holder is rehabilitated:
+- (a) When considering the suspension or revocation of a license on the ground that the holder of the license has been convicted of a crime, the Committee shall consider whether the licensee made a showing of rehabilitation and is fit for a license, if the licensee completed the criminal sentence at issue without a violation of parole or probation.
+In making this determination, the Committee shall consider the following criteria: - (1) The nature and gravity of the crime(s). - (2) The length(s) of the applicable parole or probation period(s). - (3) The extent to which the applicable parole or probation period was shortened or lengthened, and the reason(s) the period was modified. - (4) The terms or conditions of parole or probation and the extent to which they bear on the licensee's rehabilitation. - (5) The extent to which the terms or conditions of parole or probation were modified, and the reason(s) for the modification. - (b) If subdivision (a) is inapplicable, or the Committee determines that the licensee did not make the showing of rehabilitation based on the criteria in subdivision (a), the Committee shall apply the following criteria in evaluating the licensee's rehabilitation.
+The Committee shall find that the licensee made a showing of rehabilitation if, after considering the following criteria, the Committee finds that the licensee is rehabilitated: - (1) The nature and gravity of the act(s) or crime(s) under consideration as grounds for suspension or revocation. - (2) Evidence of any act(s) or crime(s) committed subsequent to the act(s) or crime(s) under consideration as grounds for suspension or revocation

-- (1) The nature and gravity of the act(s), disciplinary action(s), unprofessional conduct, or crime(s) under consideration as grounds for suspension or revocation. - (2) Evidence of any act(s), disciplinary action(s), unprofessional conduct, or crime(s) committed subsequent to the act(s) or crime(s) under consideration as grounds for suspension or revocation - (3) The time that has elapsed since commission of the act(s), disciplinary action(s), unprofessional conduct, or crime(s) referred to in subdivision (1) or (2). - (4) Whether the licensee or certificate holder has complied with any terms of probation, parole, restitution or any other sanctions lawfully imposed against the licensee or certificate holdersuch person. - (5) The criteria in subdivision (a)(1)-(5), as applicable. - (6) If applicable, evidence of dismissal proceedings pursuant to Section 1203.4 of the Penal Code. - (7) Evidence, if any, concerning the degree to which a false statement relative to application for licensure or certification may have been unintentional, inadvertent, or immaterial. - (8) Efforts made by the applicant licensee or certificate holder either to correct a false statement on an application for licensure or certification once made on an application or to conceal the truth concerning facts required to be disclosed on an application for licensure or certification. - (9) Evidence, if any, of rehabilitation submitted by the licensee or certificate holder. - (c) When considering a petition for reinstatement of a license or certification under the provisions of Section 11522 of the Government Code, the Committee shall evaluate evidence of rehabilitation submitted by the petitioner considering those criteria specified in Section 4258 of this article.
+- (3) The time that has elapsed since commission of the act(s) or crime(s) referred to in subdivision (1) or (2). - (4) Whether the licensee has complied with any terms of probation, parole, restitution or any other sanctions lawfully imposed against such person. - (5) The criteria in subdivision (a)(1)-(5), as applicable. - (6) If applicable, evidence of dismissal proceedings pursuant to Section 1203.4 of the Penal Code. - (7) Evidence, if any, concerning the degree to which a false statement relative to application for licensure may have been unintentional, inadvertent, or immaterial. - (8) Efforts made by the applicant either to correct a false statement once made on an application or to conceal the truth concerning facts required to be disclosed. - (9) Evidence, if any, of rehabilitation submitted by the licensee. - (c) When considering a petition for reinstatement of a license or certification under the provisions of Section 11522 of the Government Code, the Committee shall evaluate evidence of rehabilitation submitted by the petitioner considering those criteria specified in Section 4258 of this article.

-Note: Authority cited: Sections 481, 482, and 3622, Business and Professions Code.
+Note: Authority cited: Section 3622, Business and Professions Code.
 Reference: Sections 141, 480, 481, 482, 488, 490, 493, 3660, and 3662, Business and Professions Code.